srimutyala/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 3. Image Processing

-I tried various approaches to manipulating & extracting the image information to obtain a low noise lane feature image.
+I tried various approaches in manipulating & extracting the image information to obtain a low noise lane feature image.
 After many such attempts, I arrived at a combination of different color spaces usage, thresholding, gradient characteritics & morphological operations.

 Advanced Lane Finding_projectVideo.ipynb
 -----------------------------------------
 This contains the code for finding lane lines in the project_video.mp4.
 This achivies a very good lane detetction for the given video with minimal complexity.

 #### a.
 Color Spaces
 The RGB image is transformed to HLS space and it's filtered against two masks.
 One to exclude green and the other to include blue.
 This mask was developed during the introductory lane detection project early on in the course.
-This seems to give a good starting point to remove most of the wanted features from the image.
+This seems to give a good starting point to remove most of the unwanted features from the image.

 #### b.
 Thresholding
 The filtered image is then converted to a grayscale image and thresholded to yield a binary image (intensity > 50 is included).